khairulomar/Covid-19/README.md

 <p>
 <b>Figure 2: Changes in growth factor of key countries for the past 28 days.
 Value shown is the latest growth factor.</b><br>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/growth.png?raw=true"><br>
-From the figure above, we shall see that countries which still has a high growth rate is projected to continue to have large number of new cases with the potential of surpassing total cases in China.
-As the growth of a viral outbreak is exponential in nature, we can demonstrate how the total number of cases would continue to multiply if the latest growth rates do not start to subside.
+Social distancing matters because it reduces the exponential growth, shown above as how many days it’d take for cases to double.
+We shall see next that countries which still have a high growth rate is projected to continue to have large number of new cases thar is set to overtake China.
+We can also demonstrate below on how the total number of cases would continue to multiply if the latest growth rates do not start to subside.
 <p>
 <b>Figure 3: Total actual and 5-day projected number of cumulated cases for key countries</b>
 <img src="https://github.com/khairulomar/Covid-19/blob/master/img/total_cases.png?raw=true">